Home > NLP Exercises > General NLP Exercises > NLP Motivation Exercise - Get Motivated with NLP!

 NLP Motivation Exercise - Get Motivated with NLP!

-The purpose of this NLP Motivation exercise is to enable you to motivate yourself to perform a particular action or behavior.
+The purpose of the NLP Motivation exercise is to enable you to motivate yourself to perform a particular action or behavior.

-It is important to understand the steps so that you can perform this exercise without any doubt as to what you are doing and why, so do read the Content and Submodality NLP Lessons before attempting this exercise.
+It is important to understand the steps so that you can perform this exercise without any doubt as to what you are doing and why, so do read the NLP Submodalities and NLP Memory Manipulation lessons before attempting this exercise.

-For this exercise we are going to return to the submodality lists we used in the Submodality Lesson.
+For this exercise we are going to return to the submodality lists we used in the Lesson NLP Submodalities - Change your Reality.

 Firstly, think of something that you are effortlessly motivated to do and fill in the left column, then think of the thing you want to be motivated for, but currently fail to achieve and fill in the right column.